hyperblast/beefweb/docs/advanced-config.md

 ### Other settings

 `clientConfigDir: string` - Path to directory where client configuration is stored.
-Must be absolute.